opendocsg/slw-judgments-backfill/2014_SGHC_221/report.md

 106    There is one other authority relevant to the issue of whom confidential information in a

 commissioned work resided with.
-It is the case of _Invenpro (M) Sdn Bhd v JCS Automation Pte Ltd and another_ [2014] 2 SLR 1045 (“ _Invenpro_ ”).
+It is the case of _Invenpro (M) Sdn Bhd v JCS Automation Pte Ltd and another_ <span class="citation">[2014] 2 SLR 1045</span> (“ _Invenpro_ ”).
 Ma and Li cited this case for its holding that the commissioned party retained the confidential information in the commissioned work.
 It bucked the trend in the earlier two cases which decided that the confidential information in the commissioned work resided with commissioning party.
 The differences in the holding, however, appear to arise from different facts than from a controversy in the legal principles.

 107    In _Invenpro_ , Komag (the commissioning party and also the defendant) approached Invenpro (the commissioned party and also the plaintiff) to manufacture a batch scrubber for its production line.
 Invenpro created an improved version of the existing batch scrubber, called “2006 Improved Komag Batch Scrubber”.
 The defendants were later engaged by Komag to modify its batch scrubber cleaning system and they were alleged to have copied confidential features of the 2006 Improved Komag Batch Scrubber to produce their own batch scrubbers.
 The rights in relation to the confidential information in these features thus become important as Invenpro would need to, at the threshold, establish that confidential information in the 2006 Improved Komag Batch Scrubber still resided with Invenpro in order to have the _locus standi_ to assert a claim of breach of confidentiality against the defendants.